 It’s a good idea to test new methods before using them on a drawing.
 Make a test strip like the one above to see what happens when you burnish with different colors.

 Also try layering two or more colors, then burnishing them with a colorless blender, a lighter color, a darker color, white, and one of the original colors.
 The results will give you a good idea what to expect on a drawing.

 How Burnishing Looks in Practice

 Here’s a sample from one of my current drawings.
 There are several layers of color on the paper at this point.
-Color is already fairly saturated—there isn’t much paper showing through the background.
+Color is fairly saturated—there isn’t much paper showing through the background.

 I burnished a small part of the background (see red arrow.)
 You can tell exactly where I burnished and where I stopped.
 The color is darker and more saturated after burnishing than before.

-I burnished with a cream colored pencil, so it was not only blended but tinted, as well.
+I burnished with a cream colored pencil, so it not only blended but tinted, as well.
 I could just as easily have used a colorless blender to blend the colors without changing them, or used different colors to burnish different areas and create subtle gradations of color.

 And that’s my beginner’s guide to burnishing.
 Burnishing is a very useful tool if used at the right time, especially if you prefer not to blend with solvents.
 Try it and let us know how it worked for you.